The northern lights can be seen in the next few days

 Solar flares are sudden bursts of radiation On our central star, where large amounts of high-energy particles are often thrown into space.
 If such a solar storm hits EarthThis could have serious consequences for satellites, communications systems, and power supplies.

-Thursday’s eruption is ranked in the strongest Class X, but only given the lowest Class 1 out there.
+Thursday’s eruption is ranked in the strongest category “X”, but only with the lowest category “1”.
 After explaining the file NASA An eruption of an X2 volcano is twice as powerful as the eruption that occurred now.
-Only from X10, that is, ten times as powerful, however, the space agency talks about an “extraordinarily intense” explosion.
+Only from X10, ten times the power, the space agency talks about an “extraordinarily severe” eruption.

 “Typical entrepreneur.
 Lifelong beer expert.
 Hipster-friendly internet buff.
 Analyst.
 Social media enthusiast.”